immersive-arts/Sparck2_Documentation/docs/index.md

     ---

-    Receive real-time content via Spout, Syphon, or NDI from engines like TouchDesigner, Unity, Unreal, or Notch.
-Full support for HAP video and point clouds.
+    Receive real-time content via Spout and Syphon from engines like TouchDesigner, Unity, Unreal, or Notch.
+Full support for HAP video and point-clouds via rgb-d videos.

 -   :material-script-text:{ .lg .middle } **QueScript Automation**